stacks-network/docs/_develop/zero_to_dapp_1.md

     <th>Decentralized application</th>
   </tr>
   <tr>
     <td>Users must create many username and password combinations for each service or application.
 Each combination must be managed and maintained.
-Also, each creation requires the user to provide, important or unique information into the care of a third-party.</td>
+Also, each creation requires the user to provide important or unique information into the care of a third-party.</td>
     <td>Users create and own one or more identities.
 They use their identities with all applications and services.
 For example, a user could use the same identity for buying books online as they use for social media.</td>
   </tr>
   <tr>
-    <td>Multiple third-party applications and services store personal data from individual users in backend servers.,These backend servers are under the control of the application or service.
+    <td>Multiple third-party applications and services store personal data from individual users in backend servers.
+These backend servers are under the control of the application or service.
 Users leaving the application leave their data behind.</td>
-    <td>Personal information and data is encrypted and remains under the control of the user.,Users leaving an application leave no data behind because none was stored with the application.</td>
+    <td>Personal information and data is encrypted and remains under the control of the user.
+Users leaving an application leave no data behind because none was stored with the application.</td>
   </tr>
   <tr>
     <td>Multiple accounts across many servers make personal data subject to attack, misuse, and uncontrolled collection.</td>
-    <td>Users can audit access to their data and know who accessed their data and which date were accessed.</td>
+    <td>Users can audit access to their data and know who accessed their data and which data were accessed.</td>
   </tr>
   <tr>
     <td>Central authorities and middlemen control network access enabling them to censor applications and/or users that use them.</td>
-    <td>Companies are developing blockchains that run over peer-to-peer networks.,These future networks can make shutting down or entirely blocking a decentralized application is close to impossible.</td>
+    <td>Companies are developing blockchains that run over peer-to-peer networks.
+These future networks can make shutting down or entirely blocking a decentralized application close to impossible.</td>
   </tr>
 </table>